August 26, 2010

 Complicated grief reactions require more complex therapies than uncomplicated grief reactions.

 Adjustment disorders (especially depressed and anxious mood or disturbed emotions and behavior), major depression, substance abuse, and even post-traumatic stress disorder are some of the common problems of complicated bereavement.
 Complicated grief is identified by the extended length of time of the symptoms, the interference caused by the symptoms, or the intensity of the symptoms (for example, intense suicidal thoughts or acts).

 Complicated or unresolved grief may appear as a complete absence of grief and mourning, an ongoing inability to experience normal grief reactions, delayed grief, conflicted grief or chronic grief.
 Factors that contribute to the chance that one may experience complicated grief include the suddenness of the death, the gender of the person in mourning, and the relationship to the deceased (for example, an intense, extremely close, or very contradictory relationship).
 Grief reactions that turn into major depression should be treated with both drug and psychological therapy.
-One who avoids any reminders of the person who died, who constantly thinks or dreams about the person who died, and who gets scared and panics easily at any reminders of the person who died may be suffering from post-traumatic stress disorder.
+One who avoids any reminders of the person who died, who continually thinks or dreams about the person who died, and who gets scared and panics easily at any reminders of the person who died may be suffering from a post-traumatic stress disorder.
 Substance abuse may occur, frequently in an attempt to avoid painful feelings about the loss, as may symptoms (such as sleeplessness).
 Post-traumatic stress can also be treated with drugs and psychological therapy.